Asemonea stella

-Asemonea stella is a species of jumping spider in the genus Asemonea that lives in Kenya, South Africa and Tanzania, and has been introduced to Australia.
-It thrives in a wide range of environments, from open farmland to semi-aquatic vegetation.
-The spider was first defined in 1980 by Fred Wanless.
+Asemonea stella, the Kenya Asemonea Jumping Spider, is a species of jumping spider that has been found in Kenya, South Africa and Tanzania, and has been introduced to Australia.
+A member of the genus Asemonea, it thrives in a wide range of environments, from open farmland to semi-aquatic vegetation.
+The spider was first described in 1980 by Fred Wanless.
 The spider is small, between 3.1 and 3.64 mm long, the female being generally larger than the male.
-It has a carapace that is pear-shaped and either yellow in the case of the male or green in the case of the female, measuring between 1.28 and 1.46 mm in length.The abdomen is whiter, between 1.28 and 1.46 mm long and has a distinctive star-shaped pattern on the back.
-Its copulatory organs help differentiate the species, particularly the furrow on the femoral apophysis of the male palpal bulb and the shallow depression in the middle of the female epigyne.
+It has a front section, or carapace, that is pear-shaped and either yellow in the case of the male or green in the case of the female, measuring between 1.28 and 1.46 mm in length.
+Its rear section, or abdomen, is whiter, between 1.28 and 1.46 mm long and, in the case of the male, has a distinctive star-shaped pattern on the back.
+Apart from this star, it is the copulatory organs that help differentiate the species from its relatives, particularly the furrow on the femoral apophysis on the male's palpal bulb and the shallow depression in the middle of the female's epigyne.

 Taxonomy

-Asemonea stella is an African jumping spider that was first described by Fred Wanless in 1980.
+Asemonea stella is an African jumping spider, a member of the family Salticidae, that was first described by the arachnologist Fred Wanless in 1980.
 He allocated the species to the genus Asemonea, first raised by Octavius Pickard-Cambridge in 1869.
 The genus is related to Lyssomanes.
 Molecular analysis demonstrates that the genus is similar to Goleba and Pandisus.
 In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Asemonea was the type genus for the subfamily Asemoneinae.
 A year later, in 2016, Jerzy Prószyński named it as the type genus for the Asemoneines group of genera, which was also named after the genus.
+The holotype is stored at the Natural History Museum, London.
+The spider is known as the Kenya Asemonea Jumping Spider.